Contact Us

 How to Get to Lake Titicaca

 By Plane: There is no airport within the city limits of Puno.
 Instead, travelers can fly to the Inca Manco Cápac International Airport in Juliaca, about 30 mi (50 km) away, and then take a bus, taxi, or private transport to the city.
-Direct flights are offered from Lima and Cusco to the Juliaca Airport.
+Direct flights are offered from Lima to the Juliaca Airport.

 • Lima to Puno (Juliaca Airport): 1 hour 45 minutes non-stop

-By Bus: Bussing is a popular and convenient option for getting from Cusco to Puno and takes 6 to 7 hours.
+By Bus: Busing is a popular and convenient option for getting from Cusco to Puno and takes 6 to 7 hours.
 For optimal comfort, ask your travel advisor to book a fully reclining seat (full or semi-cama).
 Bus service is also offered between Arequipa and Puno and takes 5 to 6 hours.

 By Train: PeruRail (ONLY company) operates the Andean Explorer train which runs between Cusco and Puno.
 The luxurious 10-hour ride chugs past beautiful towering Andean peaks and small rural villages.
 The Puno train station is located on Av.
 La Torre 224.